mbmccormick/mbmccormick.github.io/_posts/2013-05-07-check-best-buy-stock-status-with-webscript.md

 {% gist 5534903 %}

-In about 15 minutes, I had a cron job running every half hour that would query the [Best Buy API][5] and send me a text message as soon as local store had the device in stock.
+In about 15 minutes, I had a cron job running every half hour that would query the [Best Buy API][5] and send me a text message as soon as a local store had the device in stock.
 I was impressed with Best Buy's open API and the functionality that it provides and I was satisfied, yet again, with Webscript's ability to make complex tasks like this so easy.

  [5]: https://bbyopen.com/developer